VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 ### Purpose

-Cancer counts across species show strong overdispersion and many zero values.
-Simple binomial models and non phylogenetic models do not fit these data.
+The standard binomial model shows severe overdispersion when applied to cross-species cancer data.
+This extra variance is not only due to differences in necropsy numbers but also to phylogenetic structure, excess zeros, ecological factors, and unmeasured biological differences across species.

-This workflow uses
+This workflow uses a zero-inflated beta-binomial model with an explicit overdispersion parameter that can capture the excess variance in the data and account for extra zeros, sampling differences, and phylogenetic relatedness across species.
+The model includes

-* a beta binomial distribution to handle extra variation
+a beta-binomial distribution to handle overdispersion

-* a zero inflation component to model extra zeros
+a zero-inflation component to model extra zeros

-* a phylogenetic random effect for shared ancestry
+a phylogenetic random effect for shared ancestry

-* life history predictors to test associations with cancer risk
+life history predictors to test associations with cancer risk

 ### Response and trials